memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 ```

 We would also like to keep an eye on the model's generalization performance.
-We will use our validation set and the first thing we need to do is create a
+We will use our validation set, and the first thing we need to do is create a
 generator:

 ```python